Farama-Foundation/Gymnasium/docs/environments/atari/freeway.md

 | Import | `gymnasium.make("ALE/Freeway-v5")` |

 ### Description
 your objective is to guide your chicken across lane after lane of busy rush hour traffic.
-You receive a point for every chicken that makes it to the top fo the screen after crossing all the lanes of traffic.
+You receive a point for every chicken that makes it to the top of the screen after crossing all the lanes of traffic.
 Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_thumbs.php?SoftwareLabelID=192).

 ### Rewards
 The exact reward dynamics depend on the environment and are usually documented in the game's manual.
 You can